 The first step in the Limoncello Spritz recipe is to carefully open a Prosecco bottle.
 Note that the key word here is carefully.

-You want to hold the bottle upright and direct the bottle away from your eyes and any lighting fixture before you pop the cork.
+Hold the bottle upright and direct the bottle away from your eyes and any lighting fixture before you pop the cork.
 Use both hands to open the bottle, twisting the cork while gently liberating it from the top.

 Next, fill a glass with ice cubes.
 We like to use a stemless wine glass for this recipe but you can use a regular wine glass instead.